balderdashy/sails-redis/README.md

 ### With Sails

-When using this library with sails add the config above to your `config/connections.js` file:
+When using this library with sails add the config below to your `config/connections.js` file:

 ```js
   },